murshidazher/terraform-hadoop/README.md

   - [References](#references)
   - [License](#license)

-## 📚 Installing / Getting started
+## Installing / Getting started

-> ⚠️ Before running the scripts, create a remote s3 bucket to store the terraform state with the name of `javahome-tf-1212` or any-other name. `AWS_PROFILE=<username>` is the local aws profile credentials you've configured if you don't use global credentials.
+> ⚠️ Before running the scripts, create a remote s3 bucket to store the terraform state.

+- By default, the name of the remote state bucket is `javahome-tf-1212`.
+- If you want to create your own bucket with any-other name, ensure that you replace the default remote bucket name mentioned in `state.tf`.

 ### ⚙️ Configure